Functorial desingularization over Q: boundaries and the embedded case: Desingularization of qe -schemes of characteristic zero

 \subsubsection{Construction of $\calF$}

-Let $\Bsch$ denote the category of all qe noetherian generically reduced $B$-schemes of characteristic zero with all exact regular morphisms.
+Let $\Bsch$ denote the category of all qe noetherian $B$-schemes of characteristic zero with all strict regular morphisms, and let $\Bsch_\red$ be the full subcategory of generically reduced $B$-schemes.

-\begin{theor} Assume that there exists a desingularization $\calF_ $ on $\Bsch_ $.
-Then there exists a desingularization $\calF$ on $\Bsch$.
-Moreover, if $\calF_ $ is strong or $B$-strong, then $\calF$ can be chosen to be strong or $B$-strong, respectively. \end{theor} \begin{proof} We will show how to construct $\calF$ on a $B$-scheme $(X,B)$ from $\Bsch$, and it will be clear that all stages of the construction are functorial.
-Actually, we will build a compatible sequence of functors $\calF^{\le d}$ which provide an equicodimensional desingularization up to codimension $d$ and such that the centers of $\calF^{\le d}(X,B)$ of $X$-codimension $d$ sit over $T_{d-1}=\calF^{\le d-1}(X,B)_\sing$.
-The construction will be done inductively, and we define $\calF^{\le 0}$ to be the trivial $B$-blow up because generically reduced $B$-scheme is semi-regular at all its maximal points.
+\begin{theor} There exists a strong desingularization functor $\calF_\red$ on $\Bsch_\red$. \end{theor} \begin{rem} The functor $\calF_\smal$ from Theorem~\ref{locth} will be the main ingredient in the proof, and any other strong desingularization functor on $\Bsch_\smal$ can be used instead.
+Moreover, we will show that if one starts with a $B$-strong desingularization functor on $\Bsch_\smal$ then one can construct a $B$-strong desingularization functor $\calF_\red$.
+This only requires minor modification in the construction that will be explicitly mentioned. \end{rem} \begin{proof} For shortness, we will write $\calF$ instead of $\calF_\red$.
+Let $(X,B)$ be a $B$-scheme from $\Bsch_\red$.
+We will construct a desingularization $\calF(X,B)$ and it will be clear that all stages of the construction are functorial.
+Actually, we will build a compatible sequence of functors $\calF^{\le d}$ which provide an equicodimensional desingularization up to codimension $d$ and such that if a center $C_i\subset X_i$ of $\calF^{\le d}(X,B)$ is such that its image in $X$ is of codimension $d$ then $C_i$ sits over $T_{d-1}:=\calF^{\le d-1}(X,B)_\sing$.
+The construction will be done inductively, and we define $\calF^{\le 0}$ to be the empty $B$-blow up sequence.
+This works fine since a generically reduced $B$-scheme is semi-regular at all its maximal points.

 In the sequel, we assume that the functors $\calF^{\le 0}\.\calF^{\le d-1}$ are already constructed, and our aim is to construct $\calF^{\le d}(X,B)$.
 The required $B$-blow up sequence will be obtained by modifying the $B$-blow up sequence $\calF^{\le d-1}(X,B)$.
 Let $n$ be the length of this sequence.
-To simplify notation (and avoid double indexes), after each modification we will denote the obtained blow up sequence as $f:(X_m,B_m)\longto(X_0,B_0)=(X,B)$.
+To simplify notation and avoid double indexes, after each modification we will denote the obtained blow up sequence as $f\:(X_m,B_m)\longto(X_0,B_0)=(X,B)$.
 In particular, we start with $f=\calF^{\le d-1}(X,B)$ and $m=n$, and we will change $f$ and $m$ in the sequel.
 By our assumption, $T_{d-1}$ is a closed subset of $X^{\ge d}$, hence it has finitely many points of codimension $d$.
-Let $T$ denote the set of these points and $\oT$ be its Zariski closure.
+Let $T$ denote the set of these points and let $\oT$ be the Zariski closure of $T$.